HughP/dnj-corpus/Writing-System-Descriptions/README.md

 ##### Tone marking

 There are four characters which are used to indicate one of ten possible tone patterns for a given word.
 Not that there are ten possible patterns per word, but rather there are ten patterns in the language.
 The characters used in the language have no specified Unicode encoding per any known statement.
-However based on the behavior of various Unicode characters the following are the obvious correct choice – they are the only look a like characters with letter attributes: 〈˗〉 U+02D7 'MODIFIER LETTER MINUS SIGN', 〈ʼ〉 U+02BC 'MODIFIER LETTER APOSTROPHE', 〈ˮ〉 U+02EE MODIFIER LETTER DOUBLE APOSTROPHE, 〈꞊〈꞊〉 U+A78A 'MODIFIER LETTER SHORT EQUALS SIGN'.
+However, based on the behavior of various Unicode characters the following are the obvious correct choice – they are the only look a like characters with letter attributes: 〈˗〉 U+02D7 'MODIFIER LETTER MINUS SIGN', 〈ʼ〉 U+02BC 'MODIFIER LETTER APOSTROPHE', 〈ˮ〉 U+02EE MODIFIER LETTER DOUBLE APOSTROPHE, 〈꞊〈꞊〉 U+A78A 'MODIFIER LETTER SHORT EQUALS SIGN'.

 ###### Based on content presented in 1994
 <!--